 Welcome to Rands Leadership Slack

-For a role as important as Leadership, there is a shocking lack of required training on the topic.
-Combined with a tremendous collection of impenetrable literature, leadership is an essential learnable skill learned on the job.
+For a role as crucial as Leadership, there is a shocking lack of required training on the topic.
+Combined with a tremendous collection of impenetrable literature, leadership is an essential skill learned on the job.
 The Rands Leadership Slack (“RLS”) exists to help longtime, new, and aspiring leaders learn through conversation and sharing of ideas.

 With over 30,000 participants on over 750 public channels, RLS can be initially overwhelming.
 Once you’re on board, the following suggestions and guidelines are intended to make your first days more useful and educational: